-- Political calls - including calls for soliciting votes or supporting/opposing issues.
+- Political messages - including messages for soliciting votes or as part of an electoral campaign.

-- Telemarketing or promotional calls - including any call designed to induce the purchase of a good or service.
+- Telemarketing or promotional messages - including any solicitation message designed to induce the purchase of goods or services.
 Put simply, don’t use our service to encourage people to buy something.
 Period.

-- Charitable contribution calls - including calls to previous donors.
+- Charitable contribution messages - including solicitations for donations to benefit a non-profit.

-- Note: Although some of the above listed calls may be legal in certain circumstances, we respectfully decline to allow this traffic on our network.
+- Note: Although some of the above listed messages may be legal in certain circumstances, we respectfully decline to allow this traffic on our network.